octagonn/titanconnect/SUPABASE_SETUP.md

    - **Project URL** (looks like: `https://xxxxx.supabase.co`)
    - **Project API anon/public key** (long string starting with `eyJ...`)

-## 2. Configure Environment Variables
+## 2. Configure Environment Variables (optional override)

-1. Create a `.env.local` file in the root of your project (copy from `.env.local.template`):
+The TitanConnect Supabase project URL and anon key are already hardcoded in `lib/supabase.ts` for the main CSUF project, so you do **not** need to create `.env.local` just to get the app working.

+Use `.env.local` only if you want to point the app at a different Supabase project (for example, your own dev/staging project):

 ```bash
 EXPO_PUBLIC_SUPABASE_URL=https://your-project.supabase.co
 EXPO_PUBLIC_SUPABASE_ANON_KEY=your-anon-key-here
 ```

+Notes:

-2. **Important**: The `.env.local` file is gitignored for security.
+- The `.env.local` file is gitignored for safety.
 Never commit it to version control.
+- The client logs `Supabase client configured { supabaseUrl, anonKeyPresent }` at startup so you can confirm which project it is using.
+- The default TitanConnect build only trusts env URLs that still point at the TitanConnect project; if the env URL looks wrong, it falls back to the hardcoded project URL to avoid silent misconfiguration.

 ## 3. Set Up Database Schema